QubesOS/qubes-doc/security/split-gpg.md

 - It doesn't solve the problem of allowing the user to know what is to be signed before the operation gets approved.
-Perhaps the GPG backend domain could start a Disposable VM and have the to-be-signed document displayed there?
+Perhaps the GPG backend domain could start a DisposableVM and have the to-be-signed document displayed there?
 To Be Determined.

 - The Split GPG client will fail to sign or encrypt if the private key in the